-In preparation for the new 2024 Initial Teacher Training (ITT) curriculum, we are running a pilot Intensive Training and Practice model (ITaP) in this academic year.
 The focus of this ITaP will be on variation theory within mathematics.
-Variation focuses on carefully sequenced learning episodes, questions and activities which support pupils to develop a deeper understanding in mathematics.
+Variation focuses on carefully sequenced learning episodes, questions and representations which support pupils to develop a deeper conceptual understanding in mathematics.
 Consideration is given to what changes and what stays the same to enable pupils to make connections in mathematics.
 This focus builds on trainees' prior studies of using representations and the CPA approach to support pupils' conceptual understanding.